cpmpercussion/comp2300-discoserver/README.md

 - `src/main.rs`: The entry point of the `discoserver` executable.
 Wraps the `disco_emulator` library in a GDB remote protocol compatible server.
 - `disco_emulator/src/lib.rs`: The entry point for the emulator itself.
 - `tests/*`: Tests for the emulator.

+### Tests

+Run the tests with `cargo test`.
+Typically each test compiles a corresponding program using `arm-none-eabi-as` and `arm-none-eabi-ld`, so make sure these are on your PATH (PlatformIO bundles these in `.platformio/packages/toolchain-gccarmnoneeabi/bin`).
+It then steps through, checking registers and flags for correct values.